mounikamadas/Data-Analyst/MY_WORK.md

 ## ServiceNow & Task Management

-- Create and manage Service Requests (SRs) and Change Requests (CRs) as required.
+- Create and manage Service Requests and Change Requests as required.
 - Work on assigned incidents, service requests, and change tasks using ServiceNow.
-- Update task progress and maintain accurate ticket status throughout the implementation lifecycle.
+- Update task progress and maintain accurate ticket status throughout the implementation.
 - Document investigation findings and resolution details in ServiceNow.
 - Coordinate task completion and provide status updates when required.